VirtusLab/scala-cli/website/docs/guides/scripts.md

 println("Hello world")
 ```

-Make it executable and run it as an any other script:
+You can make it executable and run it, just like any other shell script:

 ```bash
 chmod +x HelloScript.sc